MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell.md

 1. Download the updates, assess the update readiness of your cluster and once ready, install the updates on your cluster.
 Track the progress of the updates.
 If needed, you can also monitor the detailed progress.
 1. Verify the version of the updates installed.

 The time taken to install the updates may vary based on the content of the update, the load on your cluster, and the number of nodes in your cluster.
-The approximate time estimate for a typical single node and 4-node cluster are summarized in the following table:
+The approximate time estimate for a typical single server and 4-server cluster are summarized in the following table:

 |Cluster/Time           |Time for health check<br>*hh:mm:ss*  |Time to install update<br>*hh:mm:ss*  |
 |------------------|-------------------------------------|---------|